-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Board ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Series 2011A Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code"), and interest on the Series 2011A Bonds is exempt from State of California personal income taxes.
-Bond Counsel is also of the opinion that interest on the Series 2011A Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings in calculating corporate alternative minimum taxable income.
-Bond Counsel expects to deliver an opinion at the time of issuance of the Series 2011A Bonds substantially in the form set forth in Appendix F hereto.
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the Board ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Series 2012A Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
+Bond Counsel is also of the opinion that interest on the Series 2012A Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings in calculating corporate alternative minimum taxable income.
+Bond Counsel is also of the opinion that interest on the Series 2012 Bonds is exempt from State of California personal income taxes.
+Bond Counsel also observes that interest on the Series 2012B Bonds is not excluded from gross income for federal income tax purposes.
+Bond Counsel expects to deliver an opinion at the time of issuance of the Series 2012 Bonds substantially in the form set forth in Appendix F hereto.